 When a bank enters into a lending arrangement with a borrower, or some time thereafter, the bank may wish to sell a portion of the loan to another bank.
 Or a bank may wish to purchase a portion of a loan made by another bank.
 Such transactions may occur in connection with short-term borrowings, term loans, construction loans or other forms of extension of credit.
-This area of lending is closely monitored by banking regulators because of the inherit risk in this type of lending, and banks’ failure to take precautions to avoid undue problems.
+This area of lending is closely monitored by banking regulators because of the inherent risk in this type of lending, and banks’ failure to take precautions to avoid undue problems.

 Learn the basic requirements for successful loan participations or syndications.